paspao/paspaola.it/_posts/2019-09-16-Microservices-architecture-an-implementation-of-Saga-pattern.md

 In the microservices architecture API Gateway, Messaging Service and Database per Service are common patterns used to solve a lot of problems, for example:

-* **Messaging Service**: Services often collaborate to handle those requests so, they must use an inter-process communication protocol.
-More specifically an asynchronous messaging system for inter-service communication.
+* **Messaging Service**: Services often collaborate to handle many requests so, they must use an inter-process communication protocol.
+More specifically an asynchronous messaging system.
-* **Database per Service**: The service's database is part of the implementation to ensure loosly coupling so that it can be developed, deployed and scaled indipendently.
+* **Database per Service**: The service's database must be part of the implementation to ensure loosly coupling so that it can be developed, deployed and scaled indipendently.
 * **API Gateway**:  In a microservices architecture there are a lot fo services, protocols, addresses, ports, security policies, redundancy policies, etc the API Gateway pattern tries to solve this problem, it gives to the clients a single entry point managing all the listed aspects and more.

 ![Architecture](/assets/images/McPaspaoArchitecure.png)